ElektronikaDonBosco/Blind-eye/README.md

+Before starting with the Jetson Nano project we would like to thanks mikelalda for the help given during the project development.
 # Jetson Nano Object detection alarm

-Procedure to make inference in Jetson Nano.
+In the following lines you will see the procedure to make inference in Jetson Nano work we have used.

 ## Set up Jetson Nano
 First of all you should set up Jetson Nano, so a good way to get acquainted is to